idraveUPF/information_retrieval_final_project/README.md

 -tweets: tweets json file,
 -index: pickle file with the index,
 -K: number of results per query,
--custom: use the custom score instead of tf-idf
+-custom: use the custom score instead of tf-idf,
 -diversity: use the diversity score